 It happens because of the “autonomic nervous system,” and is thought to have evolved because it gave our ancestors better grip in wet environments.

 31. Sunflowers don’t track the sun across the sky.

 32. The Coriolis effect does not actually make water rotate in different directions while flushing toilets and draining bathtubs.

-The Coriolis effect does affect large bodies of water, and can alter ocean currents and weather systems, but it’s far too weak to affect draining water.
-The hemisphere you’re in doesn’t actually change the direction water drains.
+It is a thing, but it’s too weak to affect draining water.
+Despite popular belief, hemisphere you’re in doesn’t actually change the direction water drains in.

 This post has been updated to meet our attribution standards.